-2.2.3.
+2.2.4.
 Work on major public holidays

-Work on major public holidays is work done on major public holidays as defined in Section 2.3.2.
+Work on major public holidays is work during major public holidays, cf. 2.3.2.

-2.2.4.
+2.2.5.
 Work on Saturdays and Sundays

-When work is done on Saturdays and Sundays, payment shall be made for a minimum of 4 hours at after-hours/overtime rates, even if the period worked is actually shorter.
+When work is done on Saturdays and Sundays, payment shall be made for a minimum of 4 hours at after-hours/night-time/overtime rates, even if the period worked is actually shorter.

 2.3.
-Holidays and major public holidays
+Public holidays and major public holidays

-Holidays are all the feast days of the National Church of Iceland and the days listed in Sections 2.3.1 and 2.3.2.
+Public holidays are all the feast days of the Church of Iceland in addition to the days listed in Articles 2.3.1. and 2.3.2.